 Central Harlem 2164 Frederick Douglass Blvd between W 116th and W 117th Sts

-For a sneak peek at the dishes and swanky interior of this new cocktail bar set to open on one of Harlem's busiest dining corridors, follow its chef, Serena Bass (who is also behind the menu at Lido three doors up).
+For a sneak peek at the dishes and swanky interior of this new restaurant set to open on one of Harlem's busiest dining corridors, follow its executive chef, Serena Bass (who is also behind the menu at Lido three doors up).
 While an eye-catching turquoise-tiled facade went up in May, no official opening date has been announced yet.

 Hamilton Heights 3489 Broadway between W 142nd and W 143rd